TeamArgos/argos/README.md

 ## Features

-Because our project is for in-home use rather than a live site, each feature below is accompanied by screenshots and vieos to show that feature in action.
+Because our project is for in-home use rather than a live site, each feature below is accompanied by screenshots and videos to show that feature in action.

 ### Onboarding